flipz357/flipz357.github.io/_posts/2023-10-04-hacking-a-metric.md

 >>> F-score: 120.
 ```

 💥💥💥, folks, we just broke the scale, 100 was supposed to be the upper limit!
-On a funny side note, when dropping more duplicates, I found that the score will converge to 200.
+On a funny side note, when adding more duplicates, the score will converge to 200.
 Here's a little question for the readers: Why is that?

 <details>
   <summary>Why does the evaluation score converge to 200? </summary>